Consider Your Content and Style

 Page builders make it possible to design a professional-looking site with no coding experience.
 They often provide drag-and-drop capabilities, allowing you to easily move text, images, and other features around your blog post.
 Page builders also make it easy to add and edit things like menus, sidebars, and various widgets to customize your blog.

-When planning and designing a blog, most people work on their computer.
+When planning and designing a blog, most people work on their computers.
 Because of this, it is easy to overlook mobile device optimization.
 While you may create and update your blog from a computer, an increasingly larger share of your audience will be reading on a mobile device.
 For this reason, it is critical that your blog looks just as good and works just as smoothly across devices.

 Readers should not need to zoom in to find your menu or scroll side to side to view your content.
 A key term to look out for when selecting a page builder is “responsive design.”
 This means that your blog will look and perform well on a variety of different devices, from desktop computers to tablets to smartphones.

-Aside from the big pictures choices, you’ll be making such as overall design and color scheme, there are several more micro-level factors to consider that can have a big effect on the quality of your blog.
+Aside from the big picture choices, you’ll be making such as overall design and color scheme, there are several more micro-level factors to consider that can have a big effect on the quality of your blog.
 These include:

 - Sidebar/Navigation Menu - You want your blog to be both visually appealing and easy to navigate.
 The last thing you want is for someone to close your page because they can’t figure out how to find the content they want.
 Having an intuitive and streamlined navigation menu is key.
 Sidebars can also be a useful addition but can clutter up your page if not done well.
 The key is to find the right balance of functionality and style.